New Mountain Capital: Corporate affairs

 Mountain Capital has focused on building up mid-sized companies in predictable industries using modest amounts of debt.
 The companies are mainly family-owned businesses that have never made an acquisition or built operations outside of the US.
 In many deals, New Mountain forges novel corporate strategies.
 The approach has helped New Mountain earn large windfall gains at a time when many of its peers are struggling.
 Klinsky has stated there is a preference for mid-sized companies partially because they offer many more growth opportunities.

-At the start of each year, New Mountain's investment team will gather to actively debate which industries and sectors will yield the most attractive investment opportunities in the coming year and how they might evolve over the long term.
-This allows the firm to better respond to industry or economic shifts and move away less attractive industries and sectors.
+At the beginning of each year, New Mountain's investment team evaluated various industries and sectors to identify areas with the strongest potential for investment opportunities and long term growth.
+This process helps the firm adapt to changing industry or economic conditions while reallocating resources away from less attractive sectors.

-In January 2025, New Mountain Capital announced the launch of New Mountain Wells Solutions, a new platform to support RIA and its customers.
+In January 2025, New Mountain Capital announced the launch of New Mountain Wealth Solutions, a new platform to support RIA and its customers.
 Led by industry veteran Raleigh Peters, the team said it is backed by an eight-member team of experts along with 160 investment professionals from New Mountain.